 Pellegrino graduated with her B.S. in Urban Studies in Planning from the University of New Orleans with a focus on Fair Housing and Community Development.
 Combined with her impressive life experience and academic background, Pellegrino plans to apply her law degree to public interest work after graduation.

-“I was drawn to Loyola because of the university’s dedication to communities through education, justice, and service,” said Pellegrino.
+“I was drawn to Loyola because of the university’s dedication to communities through education, justice, and service,” Pellegrino said.
 “I am dedicating my degree to public interest work.
 My goal for my time at Loyola is to gain as much knowledge in the field as possible via experiential learning.”

 Prior to applying to Loyola Law, Pellegrino worked for the Promise of Justice Initiative (PJI), a legal organization focused on mass incarceration and justice reform.
 Her time with PJI gave Pellegrino a deeper understanding of the systemic problems related to mass incarceration and inspired her to take action.

-“Law shapes society and affects our lives daily, and I desire to make societal changes,” said Pellegrino.
+“Law shapes society and affects our lives daily, and I desire to make societal changes,” Pellegrino said.
 “I believe that our current system is designed to be opportunistic for a select few, and I want to aid in leveling the playing field to where all people have equal access to basic rights and opportunities.”

 Inspired to take action, Pellegrino knew that Loyola Law was the right fit for her when she met with the faculty and learned that she would be joining a community with a shared mission and dedication to helping others.
 By having one-on-one conversations with faculty members, she was able to get the answers she needed early in the application process.

-“Though the workload can seem daunting at times, I enjoy the subject matter, learning amongst a supportive community, and earning a degree that will help me further my goals,” said Pellegrino.
+“Though the workload can seem daunting at times, I enjoy the subject matter, learning amongst a supportive community, and earning a degree that will help me further my goals,” Pellegrino said.